kv3n/recognzero/README.md

 # Recogn Zero

 ## Overview
-An attempt at building a visual relationship recognizer for [Open Images 2019 Kaggle](https://www.kaggle.com/c/open-images-2019-visual-relationship).
+Recogn Zero (pronounced recon-zero) attempt at building a visual relationship recognizer for [Open Images 2019 Kaggle](https://www.kaggle.com/c/open-images-2019-visual-relationship).
 Google presented a challenge on Kaggle to try and build a model for detecting visual realationships between objects detected in an image.
 Through Recogn Zero, we are attempting to create a simple approach to solve the problem, or at the very least understand the issues with the problem to try and build a better approach.

 ## Setup
 - Clone the project into a directory